 Self-employed persons without pension fund (second pillar)

-With frankly's pillar 3a app, it's easy to invest your retirement capital as you wish.
-It only takes a few minutes to open, and you'll benefit from the advantages for the rest of your working life:
+With the frankly pillar 3a, it's easy to invest your retirement capital as you wish.
+It only takes a few minutes to open it, and you'll benefit from the advantages for the rest of your working life:

-you can make deposits from as little as CHF 1, and you have a choice of high-quality investment products with attractive yield opportunities, all at radically low prices.
-Digital, simple and easy to understand: it's literally in your hands to make more of your pension.
+You can make deposits from as little as CHF 1 and you have a choice of high-quality investment products with attractive yield opportunities, all at radically low prices.
+Digital, simple and easy to understand: making more of your pension is literally in your hands.

-Do you already have a pillar 3 plan?
-No problem either, as you can change it to frankly directly in the app in four steps.
-This way you benefit from frankly's attractive conditions, because frankly is half the price of comparable offers for saving with securities.
+Do you already have a 3rd pillar?
+That's no problem either, as you can change it to frankly directly in the app in just a few steps.
+This way you benefit from frankly's attractive conditions, because frankly is half the price of comparable securities savings offers.

 You’ll be registered in a few minutes, no paperwork.
 Saves stress and time!